eduardoboucas/buildtimes/_posts/2015-01-13-experimenting-with-sass-and-grids.markdown

 }
 {% endhighlight %}

-Pretty, huh?
+Definitely!
+Pretty, right?
 In a nutshell, we're putting everything in a map where the widths are the keys (so 2/6 and 1/3 will have the same key).
 So how to use it?

 {% highlight sass %}
 @include grid-columns((1, 2, 4));